 - 14.1 An employee may receive from an appropriate administrator an oral and/or written reprimand.
-Oral and written reprimands shall be considered corrective action. - An employee may request a conference with the administrator who issued the reprimand to discuss the reprimand.
+Oral and written reprimands shall be considered corrective action. - As used in this Article, the term "written reprimand" shall refer to any written communication from an appropriate administrator to an employee that criticizes or otherwise comments negatively upon the persona/professional conduct and/or job performance of the employee if that written communication is placed in the personnel file.
+Performance evaluations or notices of performance expectations or rules and regulations do not constitute a reprimand. - An employee may request a conference with the administrator who issued the reprimand to discuss the reprimand.
 Such a request shall not be unreasonably denied.
 The employee may be represented at such a conference by another employee or a Union Representative.
 Upon the employee's request, there shall be a review of the written reprimand at the next level of supervision. - 14.3 A written reprimand shall be placed in the official personnel file of the affected employee and shall be subject to Article 13, Personnel File.
 The employee shall be provided with a copy of a written reprimand. - 14.4 An employee shall have the right to attach a rebuttal statement to a written reprimand in his/her official personnel file.